gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Noxy scanned the crowd, hoping to see Rash or Sensy, but neither was there.
 "Where's the *tralpa*?"  she whispered to her mother.

 "Ssh!"
-Indy nodded to the sergeant.
+As the last corner of the sun disappeared behind the peaks, Indy nodded to the sergeant.
 Saluting in return, he took a flint from a pouch on his belt, drew his sword, and scraped sparks onto the nearest log.

 The crowd held its breath.
-The flame hesitated a moment, then began to spread.
+The first tiny flame hesitated a moment, then began to spread.
 Everyone exhaled with relief.
-The flame had caught.
+There would be no unquiet ghosts to trouble the villagers and the dead men's comrades.
 The soldiers' spirits would rest.

 As dark smoke wrote its message of loss and grief on the sky, Sergeant Dorbu cleared his throat.
 "When I die, I shall give back to the world all that I did